Grayrider2500/tool-inventory/README.md

   - **⬇ Merge** — adds new records, skips duplicates by ID (safe, non-destructive)
   - **Replace All** — wipes current data and loads the backup fresh
 - **Print view** — clean black-and-white printable layout; clicking Print opens a prompt to enter the "Prepared for" name (defaults to "Patty Cross")
+- **Editable subtitle** — the "Cross Property — Northwest Alabama" line in the header is click-to-edit; changes are saved to `localStorage` under `inventory_subtitle` and carry through to the print header

 ---